mssohail/epistasis-inference/README.md

 1. Run AnalysisMPL_Epi_5sites_rep.m: This code estimates selection coefficients and epistasis terms for a five-locus system analyzed in Figure 5 of the paper.

-	-For running the case of 3 replicates
+   For running the case of 3 replicates
 	 In Line 27, set numReps = 3

 	 In line 28, set numItr1 = 999

-	-For running the case of 5 replicates
+   For running the case of 5 replicates
 	 In Line 27, set numReps = 5

 	 In line 28, set numItr1 = 1000

 2. Run PlotMPL_Epi_5sites_rep_new.m: This code takes the analysis of the previous step and prepares it for plotting.

-	-For running the case of 3 replicates
+   For running the case of 3 replicates
 	 In Line 48, set thisItrEnd = 3

 	 In line 28, set lastItr = 999

-	-For running the case of 5 replicates
+   For running the case of 5 replicates
 	 In Line 48, set thisItrEnd = 5

 	 In line 28, set lastItr = 1000
 3. Run PlotMPL_Epi_FF5_NumRep_4.m: This code plots Figure 5